03Sep2025

 Discretionary vs Advisory: A Clear Comparison

-Disclaimer: The views and opinions expressed in the vapa Swiss independent wealth management blog posts featured on this page are solely my own and do not necessarily represent the views of any institutions or organisations I may be associated with.
-These posts are intended to share personal insights and perspectives and should not be interpreted as official statements or positions of any affiliated entities.
+Disclaimer: The views and opinions expressed in the vapa Swiss independent wealth management blog are solely my own and do not reflect those of any institutions or organisations with which I am affiliated.
+These posts are intended to share personal insights and should not be interpreted as official statements.

 Discretionary Portfolio Management